Medication Management- Process

 Client

-1. The client or responsible person handles repeat-script requests and collects the packed meds with the signing sheet.
+- The client or responsible person manages repeat-script requests and collects the packed meds with the signing sheet.

-• All meds must be in pharmacy-packed DAAs; keep non-packed items in original packaging
+- Regular medications must be in pharmacy-packed DAAs; or if unable to be packed, i.e., liquids, keep contents in original packaging

-3. OTC meds stay in original packs, unless taken regularly, then include them in the DAA.
+- Over-the-counter pain relief (Panadol, Ibuprofen can be kept in the original packaging unless taken regularly, then include them in the DAA.

 Inform the CCM of any medication changes by a health professional and provide an updated GP letter or chart.